oudsteyn/blockchain-lunch-n-learn/README.md

 # Blockchain Lunch & Learn

-Quik introduction to blockchain development using Ethereum.
+A quick introduction to blockchain development using Ethereum.

 ## Tools / Dependencies